Diogo Tomás

-Diogo Alberto Soares Tomas (born 31 July 1997) is a Finnish professional footballer who plays as a centre-back for Eerste Divisie club ADO Den Haag and the Finland national team.
+Diogo Alberto Soares Tomás (/pt-PT/; born 31 July 1997) is a Finnish professional footballer who plays as a centre-back for Allsvenskan club AIK.

 Early and personal life

-Tomas was born in Oulu to doctor parents.
+Tomás was born in Oulu to doctor parents.
 His Finnish mother comes from Kouvola and his father is Portuguese.
-Tomas was raised in Annala neighbourhood of Tampere.
+Tomás was raised in Annala neighbourhood of Tampere.
 His older brother Fausto is also a doctor.

 Club career

 Early career

-Tomas started football in the youth sector of local club Ilves in Tampere.
+Tomás started football in the youth sector of local club Ilves in Tampere.
 After debuting in top-tier Veikkausliiga with Ilves first team in 2015, he spent a brief loan spell with Mikkelin Palloilijat in the third-tier Kakkonen in early 2016.
 He made a further three appearances in the league after returning to Ilves, and joined FC Haka for the 2017 Ykkönen season, in Finnish second tier.

 Ilves

-After a season with Haka, Tomas returned to his former club Ilves at the start of 2018 Veikkausliiga season, and with Ilves he established himself in the league.
+After a season with Haka, Tomás returned to his former club Ilves at the start of 2018 Veikkausliiga season, and with Ilves he established himself in the league.
 Eventually, he spent three seasons with the club and became a favourite of supporters.
-He was selected the Player of the Year in 2018 by the Tampere district of the Finnish FA, Tomas won the 2019 Finnish Cup title with Ilves, and represented the club twice in UEFA Europa League qualifiers.
+He was selected the Player of the Year in 2018 by the Tampere district of the Finnish FA, Tomás won the 2019 Finnish Cup title with Ilves, and represented the club twice in UEFA Europa League qualifiers.